maple-labs/mpl-migration/README.md

 **DISCLAIMER: This code has NOT been externally audited and is actively being developed.
 Please do not use in production without taking the appropriate steps to ensure maximum security.**

-This repo contains a set of contracts to facilitate on-chain distribution of vesting earnings on an aggregated schedule.
-This allows for multiple deposits to be made to the same contract on a recurring basis with custom vesting parameters.
+This repo contains a set of contracts to facilitate MPL token migration.

 ## Testing and Development
 #### Setup